spekulatius/laravel-powertools/README.md

     |
     */

+    'model_tracker' => [
+        // Disabled by default: Either enable it using the .env key or set it to true here.
+        'enabled' => env('APP_MODEL_TRACKER', false),

+        // Models to track
-    'model-tracker' => [
+        'models' => [
             // \App\Models\Users::class => [
             //     'name',
             //     'email',         // Email isn't changed often.
 Let's keep an eye on this event.
             //     'password',      // Fields like this are automatically masked
             // ],
+        ],
     ],
 ];
 ```